AQA-TTRL: Self-Adaptation in Audio Question Answering with Test-Time Reinforcement Learning: Experiments

-We conducted the training with 4 H100 GPUs.
-We use Qwen2.5-Omni 7B and Qwen2.5-Omni 3B\cite{xu2025qwen2} as the base model for adaptation training.
-The batch size is 1 per GPU and the accumulation step is 2.
-The sampling temperature is set to 1.0 for both majority voting and rollout (response generation).
-The pseudo-label is obtained through majority voting over 64 generated predictions in advance, then the rollout for model update is set to 4 generations.
-We train for 500 steps on all benchmarks.
-We fix the reporting step according to dataset scale: the 100th iteration for smaller datasets (MMAU test-mini/MMAR) to avoid overfitting, and the final iteration for larger ones (MMAU test/MMSU) to ensure sufficient training.
-Following the setting of previous research~\cite{shao2025spurious}, the $\epsilon$ is 0.2 and $\beta$ is 0.
+We use Qwen2.5-Omni 7B and 3B \cite{Qwen2.5-Omni} as base models for test-time adaptation.
+The pseudo-label is obtained via majority voting over 64 predictions (T=1) in advance.
+For RL-based adaptation, we perform GRPO rollouts with 4 generations (T=1) and run 500 update steps for all datasets.
+We report results at step 100 for smaller datasets (MMAU test-mini and MMAR), and at step 500 for larger datasets (MMAU test and MMSU).
+We fine-tune all model parameters using AdamW (lr=$1\mathrm{e}{-6}$, weight decay=0.01) with a global batch size of 8 (4 GPUs, micro-batch=1, gradient accumulation=2) and gradient clipping of 1.0 in bf16.
+Following prior GRPO practice~\cite{shao2025spurious,zhang2026scafgrpo}, the $\epsilon$ is 0.2 and $\beta$ is 0.
 The prompt is: ``\textit{\{question\} Please choose the answer from the following options: \{choice string\}.
-Output the final answer in $<$answer$>$ $<$/answer$>$.}''.
-Similar to the previous research~\cite{li2025reinforcement, rouditchenko2025omni}, we disable thinking and let the model output the answer directly.
+Output the final answer in $<$answer$>$ $<$/answer$>$.}'' Similar to the previous research~\cite{li2025reinforcement, rouditchenko2025omni}, we disable thinking and let the model output the answer directly.
+We additionally include a Supervised Fine-Tuning (SFT) baseline that optimizes cross-entropy on the same majority-vote pseudo-labels for 3 epochs.